 How much money can I borrow from the Municipality?

 The Municipality will contribute a maximum of $20,000 to any one project.
-This is enough to fully cover the cost of a residential project, including tax, once the Efficiency Nova Scotia SolarHomes rebate has been added.
+This is enough to fully cover the cost of most residential projects, including tax, once the Efficiency Nova Scotia SolarHomes rebate has been added.
+Larger projects may require an additional upfront contribution from the applicant to cover the full cost.

 How much will I pay for my solar panel installation?